pankajpat2014/Assignment/README.md

 In this section, I will explain how I created the Page object model framework and its folder structure It has below 4 major folders
 1. Pages: This is basically backbone of page object model.
 It contains page locators and page actions.
 I have created below .js files under it.
-	-PageVovloSafteyCampaign : This page contains the page locators and page actions for the main landing page of the Safety campaign.
+	- PageVovloSafteyCampaign : This page contains the page locators and page actions for the main landing page of the Safety campaign.
-	-PageMenuOptions : This page contains the page locators and page actions for the side menu (Hamburger icon).
+	- PageMenuOptions : This page contains the page locators and page actions for the side menu (Hamburger icon).
-	-PageOurCars : This page contains the page locators and page actions for the "Our Cars" section -PageExploreOurModels : This page contains the page locators and page actions for the "Explore Our Models" section.
+	- PageOurCars : This page contains the page locators and page actions for the "Our Cars" section
+	- PageExploreOurModels : This page contains the page locators and page actions for the "Explore Our Models" section.
 2. testData: This folder contains all the required test data.
 It contains below .js files.
 	-DataPageMessages : This file contains all the headings and labels which are present on the main landing page of the Saftey campagin.
 	-DataExploreOurModels: This file contains data related to "Explore Our Models" section.